abhiTronix/vidgear/docs/help/netgear_ex.md

 !!! info "Note down the local IP-address of this system(required at Server's end) and also replace it in the following code.
 You can follow [this FAQ](../netgear_faqs/#how-to-find-local-ip-address-on-different-os-platforms) for this purpose."

-!!! fail "For VideoCapture APIs you also need to implement `start()` in addition to `read()` and `stop()` methods in your Custom Streaming Class as shown in following example, otherwise WebGear_RTC will fail to work!"
+!!! failure "For VideoCapture APIs you also need to implement `start()` in addition to `read()` and `stop()` methods in your Custom Streaming Class as shown in following example, otherwise WebGear_RTC will fail to work!"

 ```python hl_lines="8-79 92-101"
 # import necessary libs